-2. The Executive Coaching Programme: This programme takes a whole-life approach to the development of managers, sales executives and other high performers in larger organisations, recognising that people only perform at maximum capacity when all aspects of their life are in harmony with one another.
+2. The Executive Coaching Programme: This programme takes an holistic, whole-life approach to the development of managers, sales executives and other high performers in larger organisations.

 3. The Leadership Development Programme: This one-to-one 4-month programme is particularly appropriate for managers or other talented individuals who have been identified as having significant leadership potential.
 If required, the coaching sessions can be delivered alongside a parallel study programme using some of the world's greatest texts on leadership and self-development.

 On the corporate side, Paul’s clients have included senior sales executives from the computer systems company Oracle, managers from a major North East recruitment agency and several IT software developers, as well as the regional manager of a prestigious national charity.
 Paul has also had many Small Business Owners as clients.
 They have included Financial Advisors, Marketing Consultants, and the owners of online sales businesses, training companies, and a Newcastle-based pub chain.

 Business coaching provides a great return on investment because of its transformational power to raise management and leadership capabilities.
 For this reason there are few major PLCs that do not already offer coaching to their Directors and Management Board, for whom it is often seen as a mark of honour and respect.
 Click here to watch a 40 second video on the value of coaching by Google Chief Executive, Eric Schmidt.